kingzykesh/King-ResumeBuilder/README.md

 ## Getting Started

-To get started with the Resume/CV Builder, simply visit [link-to-site] and follow the on-screen instructions.
+To get started with the Resume/CV Builder, simply visit https://buildresumewithking.netlify.app and follow the on-screen instructions.
 You'll be guided through the process of creating your personalized resume or CV.

 ## Video Tutorial

-To better understand how to use the Resume/CV Builder, check out our video tutorial [here](link-to-video).
+To better understand how to use the Resume/CV Builder, check out our video tutorial //linkcomingsoon.
 This video provides a step-by-step guide on navigating the platform and utilizing its features effectively.

 ## Contributions